We may earn revenue from the products available on this page and participate in affiliate programs.

 Weight

 While upright and canister vacuums have many benefits, they’re heavier than their cordless counterparts.
-Our upright rec is 13.7 pounds, while our cordless option is a barely there 1.2 pounds (though it’s an especially tiny, lightweight model).
-Our canister recs range from 9.1 to 19 pounds, but the canister shape and handle placement often makes it easier to carry up a flight of stairs or roll across an apartment.
-And you’re not pushing and pulling the entire model with each sweep across the floor in the way you are with an upright.
+Our upright rec is 13.7 pounds, while our handheld option is a barely there 1.2 pounds (though it’s an especially lightweight model).
+Our canister rec comes in at 19 pounds, but the canister shape and handle placement often makes it easier to carry up a flight of stairs or roll across an apartment.
+And you’re not pushing and pulling the entire model with each sweep across the floor the way you are with an upright.

 Cord Length

-The Bissel we like has a cord length of 16 feet, which sounds long on paper but feels a bit short when vacuuming.
-Our rec from Shark, by contrast, has a 30-foot-long cord, which covers more square footage before it’s time to unplug and find another outlet.
-Canister vacuums often have an auto-retract button for the cord, which our Bissel and Miele picks do, while the Shark upright model needs to be hand-wound, which is a bit tedious when you’ve got that much cord to deal with.
+Our rec from Shark has a 30-foot-long cord, which covers a good amount of square footage before it’s time to unplug and find another outlet.
+Canister vacuums often have an auto-retract button for the cord, which our Miele pick does, while the Shark upright model needs to be hand-wound, which is a bit tedious when you’ve got that much cord to deal with.

 Pet-Hair Removal